Support 31 years of service in Denver here!

 What does a typical week look like?

-A typical week of a CVVer looks like working from 8am-4pm Monday-Thursday, being present for 9:00am-5:00pm Friday Reflection & Discussion, and being part of other weekly community events (Monday mass and dinner, spirituality night, and either community meeting, or fun night, depending on the week).
+A typical week of a CVVer looks like working approximately 8am-4pm Monday-Thursday, being present for Friday Reflection & Discussion from 8:30-noon, and being part of other weekly community events (Monday mass and dinner, spirituality night, and either community meeting, or fun night, depending on the week).
 Weekends are typically free for days of rest, recharge, adventure, and community time!

 What about vacation days?